zixingjiang/ndi_ots_ros2/README.md

     # build PoseBroadcaster
     colcon build --packages-select pose_broadcaster
     ```
 4. **Build and source the workspace**.
-Now we can build the driver.
+Now we can build and install the driver.
     ```bash
     colcon build --packages-select \
         ndi_bringup \